English College Johore Bahru: Sports

-On the left and right sides of the shield are laurel wreaths symbolising the close co-operation and understanding among the citizens of EC to keep its glorious hope.
-The school motto is Labore Et Honore, which is Latin for "Labour And Honour".

 Notable alumni

 The college have educated two Sultans of Johor (both became the Yang di-Pertuan Agong), two Deputy Prime Minister of Malaysia, 3 Menteri Besar of Johor, a Speaker of the Dewan Rakyat, a Chief Secretary of Malaysia, two presidents of major political parties in two countries (Malaysia and Singapore), a Leader of Opposition in Malaysia, a Leader of Opposition in Singapore, several national and state's rugby players.
 The first Regius Professor in Malaysia (Ungku Abdul Aziz) and one of Asia's richest man received their education here.
 Two Commander of The Malaysian Armed Forces also gained their education in the college.
+More recently, an alumni of the college was appointed by His Majesty DYMM Sultan Ibrahim the King of Malaysia as a High Court judge.
+Justice Gan Techiong was born in Johor Bahru on 11th December 1965, and was a student at the college from 1978 to 1982.

 The alumni association of EC is known as the English College Old Boys Association (ECOBA) was established in 1939 and change into English College Ex Student Association (ECESA) in the 1960s due to accepted girls student for form six intake.
 The alumni association is based in the management of ECESA at Sultan Iskandar Hall English College in Johore Bahru.